 Advanced Writing for Electronic Media

-Credits: 3; Prereq: RTV 2100 or MMC 2100 and RTV 3007 with minimum grades of C and sophomore, junior or senior standing in telecommunication.
+Credits: 3; Prereq: a grade of C or better in RTV 2100 and RTV 3007; sophomore, junior or senior standing in JM/TEL.

 Study and practice of electronic media writing, including commercials, corporate communication, documentaries, drama and adaptations.
 (WR)

 Basic principles and operations of radio and television equipment for utilization in industry and commercial and educational radio television stations.
-Students are required to purchase special computer equipment.
+Students are required to purchase an IBM formatted 2.p disk.